What are verrucae?

 There are many treatments available for verrucae.

-It is important to remember that verrucae are a virus.
-Once your body figures out it is there and how to deal with it, it will resolve on its own eventually.
-A treatment that works for one person, may not work as well for another..
+It is important to remember that a verruca is a virus.
+Once your body figures out it is there and how to deal with it, it will eventually resolve on its own .
+A treatment that works for one person, may not work for another.

 It is important to know this procedure is not an instant fix.
 It will still take a number of weeks, sometimes months for the verrucae to resolve.
-In some circumstances, this does not cure the verrucae but does improve them.
+In some circumstances, the verrucae does not fully resolve but does improve.